 Summary of Key Safeguards for Accounting Firms

-Small to mid-sized accounting firms often rely on outside IT service providers (MSPs) to help with compliance and best practices.
 Accounting firms that use outside MSPs should select providers with experience working with accounting firms and have appropriate safeguards in place.

 Anti-virus and anti-malware software

-Today, this software category is more commonly called “endpoint protection.”
+Today, this software category is more commonly called ‘endpoint protection.’
 It has evolved from computer anti-virus into many layers of protection across different devices, including mobile phones.

 The IRS rightly cautions tax preparers to “never select ‘security software’ from a pop-up advertisement while surfing the web.”